nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 > **`astsa.col()`**

-is included to easily adjust opacity of the palette.
+is included to easily adjust the opacity of the colors.
 For example,

 ```r
 par(mfrow=c(3,1))